-- the financial statements give a true and fair view of the state of the company's affairs as at 31 March 2021 and of the result for the year then ended - the company financial statements have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice, and - the financial statements have been prepared in accordance with the requirements of the Companies Act 2006.
+- the financial statements give a true and fair view of the state of the Company's affairs as at 31 March 2022 and of its result for the year then ended - the financial statements have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice, and - the financial statements have been prepared in accordance with the requirements of the Companies Act 2006.

-We have audited the financial statements of Moat Homes Finance Plc (the 'company') for the year ended 31 March 2021, which comprise the Profit and Loss Account, the Statement of Comprehensive Income, the Balance Sheet, the Statement of Changes in Equity and notes to the financial statements, including a summary of significant accounting policies.
-The financial reporting framework that has been applied in their preparation is applicable law and international accounting standards in conformity with the requirements of the Companies Act 2006.
+We have audited the financial statements of Moat Homes Finance PLC for the year ended 31 March 2022, which comprise the profit and loss account and statement of retained earnings, statement of financial position and notes to the financial statements, including a summary of significant accounting policies.
+The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including Financial Reporting Standard 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland (United Kingdom Generally Accepted Accounting Practice).